-I’ve been to Isla Mujeres twice now, once for a Marlin University session several years ago, and once just recently with Capt.
+I’ve been to Isla Mujeres twice now, once for a Marlin University session several years ago, and once with Capt.
 Joey Birbeck on You Never Know.
 I pretty much fell in love with the island’s laid-back atmosphere and proximity to a truly world-class sailfish bite the first time I saw the place.
 I travel quite a bit, but Isla marks one of those special spots where I’d have no qualms about bringing the whole family and letting them run wild.
+It might be the best place to catch a sailfish, in my opinion.
 The only cars allowed on Isla are taxis, so everyone else gets around on scooters or golf carts — which is whole different kind of fun itself.

 I first heard of the big sailfish bite off of Isla Mujeres in the mid 1990s and back then it was a more of a springtime fishery.
 Boats would meet up in Key West (some as from as far away as North Carolina) and head down in late February or March to intercept the multitudes of sailfish that gather there to feed off the bait balls each spring.

 The fishing hasn’t changed much over the years; the sails still come up into gin clear shallow water to herd up balls of sardines.
 If you get lucky, you will be there when they are close to the Isla and you won’t have to run up around the corner to get your 40 bites a day.